kodi-pvr/pvr.iptvsimple/README.md

     - `Ignore` - Don't use channel logos from an XMLTV file.
     - `Prefer M3U` - Use the channel logo from the M3U if available otherwise use the XMLTV logo.
     - `Prefer XMLTV` - Use the channel logo from the XMLTV file if available otherwise use the M3U logo.

+### Media
+Media entries can be used to access the Video-On-Demand (VOD) library provided by IPTV services.
+The IPTV media library can be organized either as a plain list of channels or the hierarchy tree made of folders and PVR recordings.

+An M3U entry can denote that it's media by having:
+* an M3U property of `EXT-X-PLAYLIST-TYPE` set to `VOD`,
+* the M3U attributes of `media`, `media-dir` or `media-size` are set

+More detail on these can be found in [Supported M3U and XMLTV elements](#supported-m3u-and-xmltv-elements).

+* **Show media as recordings**: If enabled, all IPTV media entries can be shown as PVR recordings.
+Otherwise, they appear as regular PVR channels.
+* **Group entries by title**: If multiple entries exist with matching titles, create a virtual folder to group them together.
+* **Group entries by season**: If multiple entries exist with matching titles, try additionally grouping them in sub-folders representing seasons.
+* **Include season and episode number in title**: Prepend the season and episode numbers to the title.
+* **Include VODs as media**: Show VOD as recordings if enabled.
+If disabled only M3U entries with media attributes will be shown as PVR recordings.

 ### Timeshift
 Timeshift settings for pausing/rewinding and fast-forwarding live streams.